REVelate Corporate Innovation Program

 Education: Nawaf holds B.A in Political Sciences with additional emphasis on Economics and Power Transition from Portland State University.
 He also participated in executive programs from MIT, Sandhurst Military Academy, and Columbia University.

-To attend the REVelate program on May 9 -11, 2017, please fill the application form below with your team’s information.
+To attend the REVelate program, please fill the application form below with your team’s information.
 We will then contact you to complete the registration.

 - Participants should come in teams of 3 to 8 members.